LILAC welcomes submissions for the 2015 conference.

 These sessions will ideally be led by two or more people and will involve audience participation and interaction.
 They could take the form of a roundtable debate or may present different viewpoints on a theme.
 They should provide an opportunity for discussion and debate around the conference themes.
 We welcome submissions from individuals from different institutions.
 We require a 500 word abstract.

 Teachmeet presentations (8 mins)

 The LILAC Teachmeet involves multiple presenters giving concurrent 8 minute long presentations to small groups of delegates (5 minutes for presentation and three minutes for questions).
 After each 8 minute presentation, delegates will move to hear a new presentation.
 Presenters will need to be prepared to deliver their 8 minute session multiple times!
 These sessions are designed for sharing novel and practical information literacy teaching tips, ideas and techniques.
-Presentation equipment will not be provided due to the nature of this session but you are welcome to display/demonstrate something on your own laptop (wireless access will be available) or other materials such as flipchart paper.
+Presentation equipment will not be provided due to the nature of this session but you are welcome to display/demonstrate something on your own laptop (WiFi access will be available) or other materials such as flipchart paper.
 We require a 300 word abstract.

-Posters are a way to share information visually such as research findings or innovative applications.
+Posters are a way to share information visually such as on-going projects, research findings or innovative applications.
 Whilst posters should be self-explanatory and can usefully be accompanied by handouts, presenters will be expected to be available to discuss their work at specified times during the conference.
 Presenters may use a laptop if required.
 Please submit a 300 word abstract describing your poster.
 Posters should typically be no larger than A1 size (841mm × 594mm) portrait style.
 However if you have any queries please contact firstname.lastname@example.org.